Kyle B. Kallander, Commissioner

 Kallander came to the Big South after serving as Southwest Conference Commissioner during the 1995-96 season.
 Under his guidance, the Southwest generated more than $22 million in revenue, an all-time record.
 Kallander was also directly responsible for negotiating and implementing television agreements with CBS, Raycom and Prime Sports Southwest for the 1995-96 football and basketball seasons.
 He successfully administered the league’s postseason basketball tournaments, which attracted its largest attendance since 1990, and also served as Tournament Director for the 1996 NCAA Men’s Basketball Midwest Region First and Second Round Games in Dallas.

-Kallander began his collegiate athletics career at his alma mater, the University of Washington, in 1985, where he served as Director of Advertising & Promotions, as well as the Director of Compliance, before joining the Southwest Conference in 1992 as Assistant Commissioner.
+Kallander began his collegiate athletics career at his alma mater, the University of Washington, in 1985, where he served as Director of Advertising & Promotions, as well as Director of Compliance, before joining the Southwest Conference in 1992 as Assistant Commissioner.

 Kallander received a Bachelor of Arts Degree in Physical Education in 1980, and a Master of Science Degree in Kinesiology in 1982, from Washington.
-He is married to the former Lisa Dallosto and has two children, Stefan, 23, and Tristan, 20.
+He is married to the former Lisa Dallosto and has two children, Stefan, 25, and Tristan, 22.